-- 15. U Nonimmigrant Adjustment of Status--(c)(9).
-If you filed Form I-485 to adjust your status from a U-1, U-2, U-3, U-4, or U-5 Nonimmigrant to a lawful permanent resident, you may file Form I-765 along with Form I-485 if you are seeking an EAD.
+- 17. U Nonimmigrant Adjustment of Status--(c)(9).
+If you filed Form I-485 to adjust your status from a U-1, U-2, U-3, U-4 or U-5 Nonimmigrant to a lawful permanent resident, you may file Form I-765 along with Form I-485 if you are seeking an EAD.
 You should also include evidence of your U nonimmigrant status (for example, an approval notice or copy of your passport with your U nonimmigrant visa).
 If you file Form I-765 after filing your Form I-485, submit a copy of your Form I-485 receipt notice.
-While your Form I-485 is pending, we will extend your U nonimmigrant status until we make a decision on your Form I-485. - 16.
+While your Form I-485 is pending, we will extend your U nonimmigrant status until we make a decision on your Form I-485. - 18.
 VAWA Self-Petitioners--(c)(31).
-If you are the self-petitioner or derivative child of an approved Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, filed as a VAWA self- petitioner and residing in the United States, you are eligible for work authorization.
-If you are filing a Form I-360 VAWA self-petition, and request an initial EAD on Form I-360 as the principal beneficiary of the self-petition, you do not need to file Form I-765.
-Principal beneficiaries of an approved VAWA self-petition seeking a renewal or replacement EAD, and derivative children seeking an EAD must use Form I-765.
-File Form I-765 with evidence of the principal beneficiary's approved Form I-360 VAWA self- petition (for example, a copy of the VAWA self-petition approval notice).

-- 17. A-3 or G-5 Nonimmigrant--(c)(14).
+If you are the principal beneficiary or derivative child of an approved VAWA self-petition, you are eligible for work authorization.
+If you are filing a Form I-360 VAWA self-petition, and request an initial EAD as the principal beneficiary of the self-petition, you do not need to file Form I-765.
+Principal beneficiaries of an approved VAWA self-petition seeking a renewal or replacement EAD and derivative children seeking an EAD must use Form I-765.
+File Form I-765 with evidence of the principal beneficiary's approved Form I-360 VAWA self-petition (for example, a copy of the VAWA self-petition approval notice). - 19.
+A-3 or G-5 Nonimmigrant--(c)(14).
 If you have filed a pending civil action against your employer because your employer violated the terms of your employment contract or conditions of your employment, you may file Form I-765 to request deferred action and receive work authorization.
 File Form I-765 with a copy of the civil complaint filed in court and proof of lawful admission into the United States in A-3 or G-5 status (for example, a copy of your passport with your A-3 or G-5 nonimmigrant visa).
-If you are requesting renewal after your initial employment authorization is granted, file Form I-765 with evidence that the civil case is still pending (for example, a recent court docket update). - 18.
-Applicant for Commonwealth of the Northern Mariana Islands (CNMI) Long-Term Resident Status--(c)(37).
+If you are requesting renewal after your initial employment authorization is granted, file Form I-765 with evidence that the civil case is still pending (for example, a recent court docket update).

+20. Applicant for Commonwealth of the Northern Mariana Islands (CNMI) Long-Term Resident Status-- (c)(37).
 You must file Form I-765 together with your Form I-955, Application for CNMI Long-Term Resident Status.
 If you do not submit your Form I-765 with all applicable fees together with your Form I-955, the entire submission will be rejected.
-A fee waiver is not available.
 If your Form I-955 is approved, you will receive an employment authorization document as evidence of your CNMI Long-Term Resident Status and evidence that you are authorized for employment in the CNMI incident to status.